hapax/hapax.github.io/assets/maximal.md

-We can make the trip from $A$ to $C_2$ shorter by eliminating a stop at $C_1$, since we have already established that the direct route between two locations is shorter than the route with a single trip.
+We can make the trip from $A$ to $C_2$ shorter by eliminating a stop at $C_1$, since we have already established that the direct route between two locations is shorter than the route with a single side trip.
 Thus,

 $$